Content Creator Toolkit

 Ready to get started?

 1. Develop a draft using a standard 8.5"x11" Microsoft Word document.
 The Patient Education Team uses standard formatting within design software to align with Nova Scotia Health branding and style.
-Most formatting is removed during our review so that we can easily edit and manipulate the content.
+Most formatting is removed during our review so that we can easily edit and revise the content using plain language.

 2. Circulate your draft among your colleagues to review.
 Have a Patient Family Advisor review your draft and provide feedback.